Trimethylamine: Toxicity

 Acute and chronic toxic effects of TMA were suggested in medical literature as early as the 19th century.
 TMA causes eye and skin irritation, and it is suggested to be a uremic toxin.
 In patients, trimethylamine caused stomach ache, vomiting, diarrhoea, lacrimation, greying of the skin and agitation.
 Apart from that, reproductive/developmental toxicity has been reported.
+Some experimental studies suggested that TMA may be involved in etiology of cardiovascular diseases.

 Guidelines with exposure limit for workers are available e.g. the Recommendation from the Scientific Committee on Occupational Exposure Limits by the European Union Commission.

-Some experimental studies suggested that TMA may be involved in etiology of cardiovascular diseases.